Ibarca/Forecast-Validation-with-Prophet-Backtesting-Using-One-Train-Test-Split/README.md

 **Backtesting** allows us to do exactly that: we simulate a real forecasting situation by training the model on one part of the historical data and then testing it on a later period that the model has not seen before.

+This article is written as a practical tutorial based on the methodology I used in my data bootcamp final project.
+The goal is to explain how forecast validation works step by step using a simple train-test split.
+The same logic can later be applied to real demand planning cases, different products, or more advanced backtesting methods.

 ---

 ## The Principle of Backtesting